Brownstone Wedding Chapel (Now Brownstone Church)

 On the ground floor of the 1924 addition, there was a small kitchen and fellowship area.
 The fellowship area had folding doors that could be closed for classroom use, when needed.
 Children's classes were held in the upstairs classrooms, and adult classes were held in the fellowship hall area.
 Also, starting in 1924, the ladies of the church prepared and served meals to the local Rotary Club and Lions Club every week.

-The current use of this area is the Groom's dressing room, and two large, handicap-accessible modern restrooms on the ground floor.
-In the groom's room, you can still see the original folding doors that were used to section off the 1924 fellowship hall.
-The ceiling in the Groom's room has been lowered to allow space for modern electrical wiring for the chapel and has been finished to appear like the original ceiling.
+The current use of this area is two large, handicap-accessible modern restrooms on the ground floor.
+In the old fellowship hall, you can still see the original folding doors that were used to section off the 1924 fellowship hall.
+The ceiling of the room has been lowered to allow space for modern electrical wiring for the chapel and has been finished to appear like the original ceiling.

 In 1950, through the inspiration of church member Ollie McDavid, a local contractor, a basement was proposed as a last means of expansion on this site.
 With Mr. McDavid’s leadership, this basement was constructed beneath the entire building, a feat of faith and skill.
 Men of the church came in the evenings after their workdays to assist in loosening the hard soil under the building.
 With the use of a mule and a scoop the dirt was removed up a dirt ramp.
 When finished, the basement area provided a fellowship hall, several classrooms, a larger kitchen, and a storage area.
 During the time the basement was under construction, the congregation of Central Christian Church did not miss a single worship service, nor did it have to reschedule any church activities.